Corner detectors module #include "diplib/detection.h"

 where the are the eigenvalues of , the structure tensor.
 Corners are locations in the image where both eigenvalues of are large.

-The structure tensor is computed using dip::StructureTensor
+The structure tensor is computed using dip::StructureTensor, with gradientSigmas equal to 1.0 and

-set through this function’s sigmas
+tensorSigmas set through this function’s sigmas parameter.

-This function generalizes the corner measure above to any number of dimensions. in
+This function generalizes the Shi-Tomasi corner measure to any number of dimensions. in must be scalar and real-valued.

 This function is equivalent to: